tlambert03/mmcore-schema/README.md

 ## Pseudo-code

-Loading the config file would look something like this:
+Loading the config file would look something like this.

+The below example is written in Python, but it is assumed that C++ code and/or Java code would also have the ability to load a config file and call the same methods.

 ```python
 import json